-In addition to this document and references therein, the completion of the Rubin Observatory Project will be evaluated based on the LSST Project Execution Plan (?), the Commissioning Execution Plan (LSE-390) and the Cooperative Services Agreement (CSA) between AURA and NSF.
+In addition to this document and references therein, the completion of the Rubin Observatory Project will be evaluated based on the LSST Project Execution Plan (LPM-17) and the Commissioning Execution Plan (LSE-390).
 The completeness evaluation will be done through a joint NSF and DOE Operations Readiness Review having two parts: 1) A review of the construction Project's meeting its requirements as outline in this document and 2) a review of the Rubin Operations team's readiness to begin the 10-year Legacy Survey of Space and Time (LSST).
-This review and criteria outlined in this document are consistent with the requirements in the NSF's Major Facilities Guide (NSF-19-68) Sections 2.4.2.1 - Project Close-out Process, 3.4.2.15 - Commissioning, 4.4 - System Integration, Testing and Acceptance and 4.5 - Documentation Requirements.